bschmalhofer/otobo-ideas/GPW_2022/talk.md

 - PSGI is an interface for running Perl based application in many environments
 - Plack is the reference implementation
-- The OTOBO PSGI support is based on basic Plack
+- OTOBO is based on basic Plack